-Babies have soft spots or fontanels on their skulls heads to facilitate birth by pressing through the narrow birth canal.
-That is why, newborn baby’s head looks weirdly pointed right after her birth.
-A premature baby may get more misshaped head while struggling for birth because of lesser-developed bones than a full term baby.
-Twins … Read moreIs your baby’s head out of shape?
+Newborn baby head shape New born babies have fontanels, more commonly called “soft spots” on their heads.
+These are meant to facilitate birth by being able to be pressed through the narrow birth canal.
+That is why, baby’s head looks weirdly pointed right after her birth.
+A premature baby may get more misshaped head while … Read moreIs your baby’s head out of shape?
 Causes and treatments

 Babies have amazing curiosity and energy levels.
 It is of utmost importance to make their surroundings safe.
 Little ones are prone to get serious injuries when they are active and eager enough to try everything new.
 Keeping an active baby isolated in one room for safety purposes is simply out of the question.
 As parents, … Read moreImportant tips to make your home safe, once your baby is on all fours